sakibsidha/OOP-II-Fall-2024-/Project/README.md

 ---

 The project is meant to run on terminal.
-You can use any IDE with a integrated or terminal or other shell that can run a Pyhton script to view the project.
+You can use any IDE with an integrated terminal or other shell that can run a Pyhton script to view the project.

 Thank you!